smart-edge-open/specs/doc/getting-started/converged-edge-experience-kits.md

 ### IP address range allocation for various CNIs and interfaces

 The Converged Edge Experience kits deployment uses/allocates/reserves a set of IP address ranges for different CNIs and interfaces.
 The server or host IP address should not conflict with the default address allocation.
-In case if there is a critical need for the server IP address used by the OpenNESS default deployment, it would require to modify the default addresses used by the OpenNESS.
+In case if there is a critical need for the server IP address used by the Smart Edge Open default deployment, it would require to modify the default addresses used by the Smart Edge Open.

 Following files specify the CIDR for CNIs and interfaces.
 These are the IP address ranges allocated and used by default just for reference.